plepe/overpass-layer/README.md

 ## method get(id, callback)
 Load the given object, even if it should not be shown in the given layer / at the current zoom level.

-The callback will be called with the following parameters: err, ob (see event onAppear).
+The callback will be called with the following parameters: err, ob (see event `add`).

 ## method show(id, options, callback)
 Show the given object, even if it should not be shown in the given layer / at the current zoom level.